dob3001/monslack/README.md

 3. How much free memory is left (memoryfree)
 4. How much free disk space is left on partition X (diskwarnlvl, diskpaths)

+I have expanded the basic checks so you can also directly poll the machine via a bot, the current propsed syntax is..

+monbot <servername> load
+monbot <servername> df
+monbot <servername> mem

+You need to enable a bot and don't forget to invite the bot into the channel you wish it to listen to...

 When installing I usually recommend on the host...

 * mkdir -p /etc/monslack/